cyberbotics/webots-doc/guide/webots-devices.md

 An `IndexedLineSet` is added to every `Connector` in order to show the axes.
 When the simulation starts, the light robot approaches the first heavy robot and their connectors dock to one another.
 Then both robots rotate their handles simultaneously, hence the light robot gets lifted over the heavy one.
-Then the light robot gets passed over another time by the second heavy robot and so on ...
+Then the light robot gets passed over another time by the second heavy robot and so on...
 All the robots in this simulation use the same controller; the different behaviors are selected according to the robot's name.